zhichoth/Platform_Frontend/README.md

 Because our community is rewarded for presales launched through YSEC, it will, in turn, make sure there will be a lot of exposure.
 Why?
 Because the more exposure, the more projects will launch trough YSEC and the more our tokenholders will earn.

+##presale
+At this moment there are no working platforms or solutions that do what we have built.
+There are however parts of our services that are currently existing as standalone working projects.
+Such as bounce.finance which is a presale platform, and team.finance / unicrypt.network which are liquidity/asset locking solutions.

+Developers have to connect with Unicrypt and TEAM to lock their assets and have to add the promised liquidity on Uniswap themselves.
+They can decide to launch their presale through bounce, but since that platform is flooded with quick copies of your presale contract, people end up depositing to the wrong adress and got scammed right off the bat.

+YSEC will offer all of the functionalities mentioned above and by doing so we’ll become a one stop place to host your own presale, determine which funds/tokens will be locked and for how long + liquidity locking.
+All this is done and decided on by the person instigating the presale.
+There will be no intervention from us, so no deciding if a project is allowed to start a presale.
+This will help a lot of other projects that want to launch their own projects.
+By having it all under one roof, YSEC can ensure transparency and safety for investors using our platform.
+In the beginning the developer decides on the tokenomics, in the end the investors decide whether or not it is to their liking.
 ---

 > [ysec.finance](https://www.ysec.finance) &nbsp;&middot;&nbsp;